gitlabhq/gitlabhq/doc/ci/yaml/README.md

 - [JUnit](link)

+NOTE: **Note:**
+> - If you want to leverage expiration dates of test reports, you can control via `artifacts:expire_in` keyword.
+> - Basically, test reports are collected regardless of the job results.
+This is the same behavior with `artifacts:when: 'always'`

 ### `artifacts:reports:junit`

 `junit` is to collect JUnit XML as an artifact.
 You can see the format specification [here](link).